 Phase 1 of the RSMP includes a separate project to include technology in all of the Phase 1 schools.
-The first set of schools, called the Phase 1A grouping includes Franklin, School 17, School 50, Charlotte, School 28 and School 58.
+The first set of schools, called the Phase 1A grouping includes Franklin, School 17, School 50, Charlotte, and School 58.
 The scope of the DWT work for the Phase 1A Schools includes instructional technology upgrades which include data, voice and video cabling, LAN Upgrades, pervasive wireless connectivity, video surveillance, interactive whiteboards with projection systems, extension of phone systems, sound field amplification and a centralized media distribution system.
-Approximately, \$2.6 million of the total \$6.1 million construction budget of these first 6 projects is eligible for E-rate subsidies.
-A similar project for the Phase 1B schools will be developed and bid during 2013.
+A similar project for the Phase 1B schools has been developed and bid in 2013.
 Upon completion of these projects for the two groupings of the Phase 1 projects, teachers at these schools will have enhanced access to tools and resources to enhance teaching and learning.